sybertr0n/bungeetech-internship-solution/README.md

 ## To run the code.
 1. Install NodeJs and NPM in your system.
-2. In terminal, run `npm i` to download the dependancies  before running the code.
+2. In terminal, run `npm i` to download and install the dependancies  before running the code.
 3. Run the code by running `node solution.js`.

 ### Note